 A snapshot overview of schools in Riyadh that are considered (although not necessarily chosen) by English-speaking expat parents.

 Schools with a full GSGI review are noted with next to their names.

 By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
 Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

 Adapted American curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,600 students

 Formerly the American Preparatory School of Riyadh, started by parents in 1963 and after several name changes now providing a US education to students from over 50 different countries.
 Located since 2014 on a new campus in the north of Riyadh.
-Majority of students opt for the IB Diploma.
+Majority of the students opt for the IB Diploma.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).